 I'm much less tolerant of chance in 3+ player games, especially ones that take ninety minutes or more.
 I can enjoy a bit of chance in a filler but I prefer the player decisions to drive the play in longer games.
 Bidding, stock holding, incentive manipulation and emergent alliances are what I primarily look for.
-I shy away from area control games due to the potential for king-making.
-An exception to this is that I can play a trick taking game for the hours it takes to determine the strongest player.
-I just find the experience of flopping cards and chatting to be really enjoyable.
+I shy away from area control games due to the (real or perceived) potential for king-making.
+On the other hand I quite like trick taking games.

 I pretty much hate dice and will tolerate them only as part of an otherwise great design.
 I prefer cards for chance.
 Dice are for RPGs.